potassco/clorm/docs/clorm/quickstart.rst

     Driver michael is not working today

 The above example shows some of the main features of ClORM and how to match the Python data model to the defined ASP predicates.
-For more details of the ClORM API see the documentation.